shazimjaved/Hand-gesture-detection/README.md

 📜 License

-This project is licensed under the MIT License – see the LICENSE
+This project is licensed under the MIT License